 - Choose coaching training that fits your values.
 Every training program approaches coaching from their worldview and experience.
-My own approach, while approved by the ICF and thus professional coaching training, is from a Christian worldview and primarily for a ministry application.
+My own approach, while approved by the ICF and thus professional coaching training, is from a Christian worldview with a broad application to work, ministry, and personal relationships.
 My audience loves it because it corresponds to their values and needs.

 - Choose foundational coaching training before niche training.
 Don’t take specialized coaching training too soon.
 Training to become a StrengthsFinder Coach, or DiSC coach, or ADHD Coach will focus primarily on the tool or nuances of that specialty and not enough on foundational coaching skills.
 Instead, find practical coaching training that will help you develop coaching mindsets, skills sets and tool sets.
 Then you’ll be able to successfully coach people through any situation.